Crispy saffron couscous cakes

 About 4 tbsp clarified butter or ghee, oil, or a mix

-Read the instructions on the box of couscous for the ratio of water you need for the couscous.
-Put the saffron in a pot and add the water and heat to a gentle simmer for 10 seconds.
+Read the instructions on the box of couscous for the ratio of water you need.
+Put the saffron in a pot, add the water, and heat to a gentle simmer for 10 seconds.
 Allow the saffron to steep for 10-15 minutes.
-Add the couscous, salt, and oil and cook the couscous as recommended by the manufacturer.
+Add the couscous, salt, and oil, and cook the couscous as recommended by the manufacturer.
 Fluff with a fork to get delicious grains of couscous.

 Meanwhile, put the barberries in a small saucepan.
 Add 1/4 cup water, bring to a light simmer, and remove from the heat.
 Once cool, drain the barberries and dry them on kitchen paper.

 Fluff up the couscous with a fork, then add the yoghurt, eggs, chives, feta, barberries, salt and black pepper.
-Mix well, the couscous should be wet and have a consistency that will allow it to stick together in a patty.
-Shape into firm round patties about 1/2 inch thick and 1 1/2-2 inches in diameter; press and compact them well, so they don't disintegrate.
-Make a small patty, about 1 teaspoon in size, and fry in clarified butter as a taster.
+Mix well; the couscous should be wet and have a consistency, allowing it to stick together in a patty.
+Shape into firm round patties about 1/2 inch thick and 1 1/2-2 inches in diameter; press and compact them well so they don't disintegrate.
+Make a small patty, about one tablespoon, and fry in clarified butter as a taster.
 Adjust for salt and herbs.